-Review of Explanation From Athlete
+Review of Explanation from Athlete

-- 8.32 Upon receipt of an explanation and supporting information from the Athlete (or in the event no explanation or supporting information is provided), the Expert Panel shall review the information provided by the IAAF, the information (if any) provided by the Athlete and any additional information that the Panel considers necessary to render its opinion in coordination with both the IAAF and the APMU.
-It is accepted that this review may no longer be anonymous.
-The Panel shall then reassess or reassert its previous opinion that includes one of the following statements: - (a) unanimous opinion of the Panel that, based on the information in the Passport, it is highly likely that the Athlete used a Prohibited Substance or Prohibited Method, and that it was unlikely to find the Passport abnormal assuming any other cause; or
+8.47 Upon receipt of any explanation and supporting information from the Athlete which should be received within the specified deadline, the APMU shall forward it to the Expert Panel for review with any additional information that the Expert Panel considers necessary to render its opinion in coordination with both the ADO and the APMU.
+At this stage, the review is no longer anonymous.
+The Expert Panel shall reassess or reassert the case and reach one of the following conclusions:

-(b) based on the available information, the Panel is unable to unanimously reach an opinion and, in such a case, the Panel may or may not recommend further investigation or Testing.
+- a) unanimous opinion of the Experts that based on the information in the Passport, it is likely that the Athlete used a Prohibited Substance or Prohibited Method, and that it is highly unlikely to find the Passport abnormal assuming any other cause; or - b) based on the available information, the Experts are unable to reach the unanimous opinion set forth above and, in such a case, the Expert Panel may or may not recommend further investigation or Testing.